jatolentino/Django-CRM/README.md

             if user.is_organizer:
                 queryset = Category.objects.filter(organization=user.userprofile)
             else:
-                queryset = Category.objects.filter(organization=user.organization)
+                queryset = Category.objects.filter(organization=user.agent.organization)
             return queryset
     ```
-- Before the previous step, add a tag name (`related_name`) to the Category in the Lead model of crm/leads/models.py
+- Before the previous step, add a tag name (`related_name`) to the Category in the Lead model of ./leads/models.py

     ```python
     :